chipsalliance/chisel/docs/src/explanations/naming.md

   val add = 3.U + inXin()
   // val add = autoNameRecursively("add", prefix("add")(3.U + inXin()))
-  // Note that the intermediate result of the first addition is prefixed with `add`
+  // Note that the intermediate result of the multiplication is prefixed with `add`

   out := add + 1.U
 }